tpokorra/user_cas/README.md

 * If you enable the "Autocreate user after CAS login" option, a user will be created if he does not exist.
 If this option is disabled and the user does not exist, then the user will be not allowed to log into ownCloud. <!-- You might not want this if you check "Link to LDAP backend" -->

-* If you enable the "Update user data" option, the app updates the user's Display Name, Email and Group Membership and overwrites manually changed data in the ownCloud users table.
+* If you enable the "Update user data" option, the app updates the user's Display Name, Email, Group Membership and Quota on each login.

 By default the CAS App will unlink all the groups from a user and will provide the groups defined at the [**Mapping**](#mapping) attributes.
-If this mapping is not defined, the value of the **Default group when autocreating users** field will be used instead.
+If this mapping is not defined, the value of the *Default group* field will be used instead.
 If both are undefined, then the user will be set with no groups.
-If you set the "protected groups" field, those groups will not be unlinked from the user.
+If you set the *Locked Groups* field, those groups will not be unlinked from the user.

 OCC Commands